 Follow these steps to get started:

-An Impact Framework is essentially a visual and mental map that helps your team think about impact as something you can measure and leverage.
-There are three key pieces to a complete Impact Framework:
+An Impact Framework is a visual and mental map that helps your team think about impact as something you can measure and leverage.
+Here's a snapshot of what your Impact Framework could end up looking like:

-At UpMetrics, we recommend you begin building your Framework by considering your larger mission and vision in the context of key dimensions of impact:
+At UpMetrics, we recommend you begin building your Framework by considering your larger mission and vision in the context of these dimensions of impact:

-From there, you'll determine objectives and key impactor indicators that fall under those specific impact dimensions.
+From there, you'll determine objectives and key impact indicators that fall under those specific impact dimensions.

-In order for your impact measurement efforts to lead to positive outcomes for your organization, stakeholders, and those you serve, you need to know what you want to achieve through the process.
+To ensure your impact measurement efforts yield positive outcomes for your organization, stakeholders, and those you serve, you need to know what you want to achieve through the process.

-Of course, you want to make headway on your organization's overarching mission, but it will make the process more manageable to break this larger objective into more granular goals.
+Of course, you want to make headway on your organization's overarching mission, but breaking this larger objective into more granular goals will make the process more manageable.

-Here are a few examples of manageable objectives to inspire you:
+Here are a few examples of objectives to inspire you:

 Similar to key performance indicators (KPIs), KIIs are measurable values that help you see the progress you've made toward your objectives.
 The KIIs you choose will inform the data collection and analysis steps coming up.